27 Things I’m Not Buying in 2026

 There’s a big difference between a haircut that actually feels necessary and the autopilot cycle of nails, lashes, brows, and other treatments.

-Stuff for pets
+Stuff for pets they immediately ignore

 Books that collect dust